Accelerated Junctional Rhythm Overview

-- Retrograde P waves are usually inverted in the inferior leads, upright in aVR and V1.
+- Retrograde P waves are usually inverted in the inferior leads (II, III, aVF), upright in aVR + V1.

-- AV dissociation may be present with the ventricular rate usually faster than the atrial rate.
+- AV dissociation may be present with the ventricular rate usually greater than the atrial rate.

 - Irregularity of rhythm and heart-rate variability are suggestive of automatic junctional tachycardia.

 - Automatic junctional tachycardia is typically non-responsive to vagal manoeuvres — there may be some transient slowing of the ventricular rate but reversion to sinus rhythm will not occur.

 AJR with aberrant conduction may be difficult to distinguish from accelerated idioventricular rhythm.